Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Conclusion

 \section{Conclusion}

-This study introduces a novel Local Correction Factor (LCF) approach for enhancing MFD simulations, integrating network mean speed with its configuration to estimate the speed of each link.
-Leveraging Graph Attention Networks (GATs) and Gated Recurrent Units (GRUs), our approach effectively captures the intricate spatial configurations and dynamic traffic speed of the network.
+This study introduces a novel {LCF} approach for enhancing MFD-based simulators, integrating network mean speed with its configuration to estimate the speed of each link.
+Leveraging {GATs and GRUs}, our approach effectively captures the intricate spatial configurations and dynamic traffic speed of the network.
 Additionally, we employ a network partitioning method to further refine the accuracy of the method by dividing the network into more homogeneous regions.
 This advancement addresses the limitations of conventional MFD-based traffic models that typically assume uniform speed across the network while maintaining high computational efficiency.

-In terms of contributions, this study has made several achievements.
-Firstly, this study proposes a method for link-specific speed estimation based on average speed and network configuration.
-This approach can bridge the gap between loss of detail and low computation cost in MFD-based simulators.
-Secondly, we develop a deep learning framework combining Graph Attention Networks (GATs) and Gated Recurrent Units (GRUs), significantly improving traffic speed estimations by accounting for both spatial configurations and temporal dynamics.
+{In terms of contributions, this study proposes a method for link-specific speed estimation based on average speed and network configuration.} This approach can bridge the gap between loss of detail and low computation cost in MFD-based simulators.
+Secondly, we develop a deep learning framework combining { GATs and GRUs}, significantly improving traffic speed estimations by accounting for both spatial configurations and temporal dynamics.
 Additionally, a network partitioning method is employed to divide the urban network into more homogeneous sub-regions, further refining the estimation accuracy.
-This novel approach ensures that the model can adapt to varying traffic conditions and network configurations, thereby increasing its applicability and effectiveness.
+This novel approach ensures that the model can adapt to varying traffic conditions and network configurations, thereby increasing its applicability and effectiveness. {Even though the LCF approach requires extensive data collection and model training, this one‐time investment enables faster, large‐scale optimization than expensive microsimulations—all within a predictable, controllable budget.}